mu-ni/memo/bq/14principles.md

 Leaders are owners.
 They think long term and don’t sacrifice long-term value for short-term results.
 They act on behalf of the entire company, beyond just their own team.
 They never say “that’s not my job."
 - Tell me about a time when you had to leave a task unfinished.
   This rarely happens
-  re-organization, transfer project,
+  S - re-organization
+  T - transfer project to SH
-  make sure they are totally understand keep contact, IM chat group
+  A - arrange several workshop, IM chat group, make sure they are totally understand R - currently managed well

-- Tell me about a time when you had to work on a project with unclear responsibilities. delta compute, compute once -> continious computation, data generated continuously unclear working scope, waiting for each other, poor task assignment, poor communication developers base in both BJ and SH propose - daily meeting, 5min
+- Tell me about a time when you had to work on a project with unclear responsibilities.
+  S - latest project, delta compute, compute once -> continious computation, data generated continuously T - 4 people, cooperated to develop
+      base in both BJ and SH, poor communication, waiting for each other A - propose - daily meeting, 5min
+  R - released on time

 - Tell me a challenge you had where the best way forward was not clear cut.
 How did you decide what to do?
-  FEDB
+  S - system make ML workflow simple
+  T - more engineers can develop AI application
-  Collect information from users
+  A - collect information from delivery team
-  Propose at least 2 workable solutions, trade off According to the real production environment, [time first] or space first? prioritize the functions, implement the most important feature first Collect feedbacks from users
+  R - gained a lot of positive feedback

 - Give me an example of something you tried to accomplish/took a risk but failed
-- Tell me about a time when you took a calculated risk. don't use long-term value for short-term results not for internal use only, but attract more external developers we want to make a standard for AI application development workflow Last quarter, planed to attract at least 100 developers to use our system But, we have to support many projects firstly, higher priority and we don't have enough energy to promote and operate our product it is a pity, we hope that we can do it this year
+- Tell me about a time when you took a calculated risk.
+  S - not for internal use only, but attract more external developers T - make a standard for AI application development workflow
+      Last quarter, planed to attract at least 100 developers to use our system A - But, many internal projects need to be supported, higher priority don't have enough energy to promote and operate our product R - it is a pity, we didn't achieve it, hope do it later

 - Give me an example of a time when you showed initiative.
   FEQL: like SQL for both batch&realtime feature computing
-  RTIDB: time sensitive scenariao initially, just feql, try to simplify the workflow, fedb propose FEDB to delivery teams/data scientist, it works well
+  RTIDB: time sensitive scenariao
-  1. let them know our project, promote our project to them, they supported me a lot
-  2. collect requirements and advices from them
-  3. let them have a try our project, and try to reduce their workload and time
-  4. It works very well current, success innovation
+  S - fedb, based on FEQL & RTIDB
+  T - promote fedb to DS DT, simplify the workflow
+  A - participated in their workshop, requirements & advices R - reduce 60% of workload, more customers

 3. Invent and Simplify（创新的发明，寻找简化方法。从任何地方寻找新的想法。在做新的事情时，可以接受一段时间内存在误解）
 Leaders expect and require innovation and invention from their teams and always find ways to simplify.
 They are externally aware, look for new ideas from everywhere, and are not limited by “not invented here."
 As we do new things, we accept that we may be misunderstood for long periods of time.